Imperative Learning: A Self-supervised Neuro-Symbolic Learning Framework for Robot Autonomy: Imperative Learning

 As presented in \sref{sec:introduction}, the formulation of IL is motivated by one important observation: many symbolic reasoning engines including geometric, physical, and logical reasoning, can be optimized or solved without providing labels.
 This is evident in methods like logic reasoning like equation discovery \citep{billard2002symbolic} and A$^*$ search \citep{hart1968formal}, geometrical reasoning such as bundle adjustment (BA) \citep{agarwal2010bundle}, and physical reasoning like model predictive control \citep{kouvaritakis2016model}.
 The IL framework leverages this phenomenon and jointly optimizes the three modules by BLO, which enforces the three modules to mutually correct each other.
 Consequently, all three modules can learn and evolve in a self-supervised manner by observing the world.
 However, it is worth noting that, although IL is designed for self-supervised learning, it can easily adapt to supervised or weakly supervised learning by involving labels either in UL or LL cost functions or both.

 \paragraph{Memory} The memory system within the IL framework is a general component that can retain and retrieve information \uline{online}.
 Specifically, it can be any structure that is associated with \texttt{write} and \texttt{read} operations to retain and retrieve data \citep{wang2021unsupervised}.
 A memory can be a neural network, where information is ``written'' into the parameters and is ``read'' through a set of math operations or implicit mapping, e.g., a neural radiance fields (NeRF) model \citep{mildenhall2021nerf}; It can also be a structure with explicit physical meanings such as a map created online, a set of logical rules inducted online, or even a dataset collected online; It can also be the memory system of LLMs in textual form, such as retrieval-augmented generation (RAG) \citep{lewis2020retrieval}, which writes, reads, and manages symbolic knowledge.
+Hyperdimensional computing \citep{kleyko2022survey, kleyko2023survey} also presents a promising direction for memory modeling, though it falls outside the scope of this work.
+In this article, we will explore several customized memory structures tailored to specific applications, as detailed in \sref{sec:applications}.